 - Administrative Services,

-For details about this project, or a specific challenge your organization faces, contact our office for to request MARTINSVILLE ECO-HOUSE resources.
-Operational training and support for your team is available.
+For details about this project or a specific challenge your organization faces, contact our office to request MARTINSVILLE ECO-HOUSE resources.
+Operational training and support for your team are available.